WG-Forge/Software-Sorcerers/README.md

 - TankModel - data class that store dynamic state of each our tank

 **vehicle.py** contains classes that handles bot turn logic
-- VehicleFactory - factory that instantiate proper type of vehicle
+- Vehicle  - superclass to all vehicle types, haas a factory method to instantiate proper type of vehicle
-- Vehicle  - superclass to all vehicle types
 - VehicleType classes - inherit Vehicle, implements some diferrent logic for each type of vehicle

-**cube_math.py** contains functions to handle some cubic coordinate math operations, and A* pathfinding algorithm for cubic coordinate cells
+**coordiinates.py** contains Coordinates class - extednded tuple to handle some cubic coordinate math operations, and A* pathfinding algorithm.

-**config.py** contains constants used in app
+**config folder** contains config files used in app.

+**tests folder** contains some unittests.

-**GUI.py** contains main window, runs Presenter as a thread
+**gui.py** contains main window, runs Presenter as a thread.
+Also contains Hex widget class, that represent map cells in main window.